darrenaalfonso/Dotfiles/README.md

 # Dotfiles
 Use the dotfiles!

+## PyCharm
+- Can use settings sync within PyCharm for keybindings, window preferences, etc.

 ## Other settings for new Macs:

 ### Open new windows in tabs (useful in mergetools with popups)